pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-array-with-object.md

 Set step 1

-#|en| Let's look at <i>Replace Array with Object</i>, using a class that stores the name of an athletic team, number of wins and losses as our example.
+#|en| Let's look at *Replace Array with Object* , using a class that stores the name of an athletic team, number of wins and losses as our example.

 Go to the end of file